-Among other current projects, I am preparing co-edited volumes for Liverpool University Press on the theme of ‘Courtly Communities’; as well as two critical editions of fifteenth-century debate poetry for Arc Humanities press, and Garnier.
+Among other current projects, I am preparing co-edited volumes for Liverpool University Press on the theme of ‘Courtly Communities’; the first issue of a new journal of medieval studies (Encomia), as well as two critical editions of fifteenth-century debate poetry for Arc Humanities press, and Garnier.
 Collaborative research with creative industry led to a Project Fund grant by the AHRC’s REACT (Research and Enterprise in Arts and Creative Technology) to develop an tablet App with Antenna International.
-See 'The Exeter Manuscripts Project' at http://humanities.exeter.ac.uk/research/react/projects/exetermanuscripts/ You can see an interview about the project with me and my former PhD student Peter Knowles at the AHRC Creative Economy Showcase: http://youtu.be/PPeHGtYSN3U
+See 'The Exeter Manuscripts Project'.
+You can see an interview about the project with me and my former PhD student Peter Knowles at the AHRC Creative Economy Showcase on Youtube.

 The Exeter Book App was the basis for a collaborative network set up across Exeter, Stanford, and Glasgow Universities with co-directors Prof Elaine Treharne, Dr Benjamin Albritton, and Dr Johanna Green, and a Text Technologies Fellowship which I held at Stanford University in 2016.
 I was involved in the recent digitisation of the Exeter Book (2017).
-Leeds-based digital humanities projects are in development with the Centre for Immersive Technologies.
+Leeds-based digital humanities projects are in development with the Centre for Immersive Technologies and the Brotherton Collections.

-Current appointments include as Vice-Chair of the University Council of Modern Languages (External Engagement and Comms); co-editor of French Studies, the leading subject journal (2016-), and series editor of 'Material Culture and the Medieval World', at I. B. Tauris (2017-).
-I serve on the Exec boards of the Society for French Studies (SFS) and the Association of University Professors and Heads of French (AUPHF), and on the French editorial team of MLO (Modern Languages Open), a peer-reviewed online journal hosted by Liverpool University Press.
+Current appointments include as Vice-Chair of the University Council of Modern Languages (External Engagement and Comms); on the editorial boards of Encomia, the journal of the International Courtly Literature Society (ICLS), and of Leeds Medieval Studies; as series editor of 'Material Culture and the Medieval World', at I. B. Tauris (2017-); and and on the French editorial team of MLO (Modern Languages Open), a peer-reviewed online journal hosted by Liverpool University Press.
+I serve on the Exec board of the the Association of University Professors and Heads of French (AUPHF), and formerly the Society for French Studies (2015-2021).
 I was elected President of the British Branch of the International Courtly Literature Society ([ICLS] 2017-), and am President of the International Executive Committee (from 2019).
+I was co-editor of French Studies, the leading subject journal (2016-2021).
 I served on the AHRC Peer Review College from 2007-14.
 I am an external examiner for French and medieval studies UG and MA programmes at the University of Bristol (formerly also Leeds, Cambridge, King’s).

 - Head of School